 Cutting is possible, although application of an herbicide may be required to control resprouting.
 Small seedlings can be hand pulled.Biological

-There are no known biological control programs for A. littoralis.Chemical
+There are no known biological control programs for calico flower.Chemical

 Use a basal bark application of triclopyr at 100% to the base of the vine, as close to the root as possible.
 Do not cut vines.
 Repeat herbicide applications may be necessary to control regrowth or plants missed in the initial application.